After hiking to the Whale Tails sculpture, we headed east toward Richmond and Stowe, Vermont. The next two stops were historic landmarks.

 Gold Brook Covered Bridge

 Next, we journeyed to a nearby covered bridge.
-Gold Brooke is a Howe truss bridge built in 1844.
+Gold Brooke is a 48-foot timber Howe truss bridge built in 1844.
 Since 1974, it has been listed on the National Register of Historic Places.
 Howe truss bridges have vertical iron tension rods between the diagonal brace beams.
-Many of the beams are original.
+Gold Brook is the oldest remaining Howe truss covered bridge in Vermont.

 The bridge crossed what was then known as Hull Brook.
 Gold Brook Covered Bridge got its name from real gold.
 In 1849, a young man from Stowe went to California for the gold rush.
 After striking it rich, he returned to Stowe only to learn there was gold in Hull Brook.
 He set up a sluicing operation, which netted $200 in gold before the gold ran dry.